Gent–Wevelgem: Women's race

-Britain's Lizzie Armitstead won the first women's Gent–Wevelgem in 2012.
+Britain's Lizzie Armitstead (pictured in 2016) won the first women's Gent–Wevelgem in 2012.

 Since 2012 a women's race of Gent–Wevelgem is held, on the same day as the men's event but over a shorter course.
 Unlike the men's race, the start is in Ypres and the course does not cover the hills in Northern France.
 The inaugural women's edition was won by British rider Lizzie Armitstead after a 40-km solo breakaway.
 Since 2016 the race is included in the UCI Women's World Tour, cycling's top-tier female elite competition.